-Eliminating the toxins during a liver cleanse is the most important thing, so they don’t build up and are moved quickly out of your system.
+Flushing the toxins out during liver cleanses is critical so they don’t build up and are moved quickly out of your system.

-Combine 2 tablespoons of organic ground coffee with 3 cups of filtered or distilled water and bring to a boil.
+Combine 2 tablespoons of organic ground coffee with 3 cups of filtered or distilled water in a pot and bring to a boil.
 Simmer gently for 15 minutes and allow to cool.
 Strain the mixture through cheesecloth and use in your enema kit.
-Try to retain the mixture for 10-15 minutes, and then release.
+Try to retain the mixture for 10–15 minutes and then release.

 In addition, it helps to reduce the negative effects on the liver after chemotherapy and radiation.
 The active ingredient silymarin helps to strengthen the cell walls in the liver, while supporting healthy regeneration.
 (6)

-Most homeowners hate the dandelion, as it volunteers to populate yards every Spring.
+Most homeowners hate the dandelion, as it populates yards every spring.
 But, this flower, and its root, is actually packed with vitamins and minerals.

 Dandelion root has a natural diuretic effect, allowing your liver to more quickly eliminate toxins.
 It also helps to strengthen the immune system, balance blood sugar levels, relieve heartburn, and soothe digestive upset.